A State-Space Perspective on Modelling and Inference for Online Skill Rating: Model Specification

 \section{Model Specification}

 Throughout, we will use various terminology which is specific to the skill estimation problem.
 We will use `sport' to denote a sport in the abstract (e.g. football), and will use `match' to denote a specific instance of this sport being played (e.g. a match between two football teams).
 All matches will be contested between two competing `players' (e.g. a football team is a `player'), one of whom is designated as the `home' player, and the other as the `away' player (even for sports in which there is no notion of `home ground' or `home advantage').
 A `competition' refers to a specific sport, a collection of players of that sport, a set of matches between these players, and a set of results of these matches (e.g. the results of the English Premier League).
 Each match is also associated to a time $t \in \left[ 0, \infty \right)$ denoting when the match was played, which we call a `matchtime'.
+Driven by the popularity and simplicity of pairwise comparison \citep{gorgi2019analysis,wheatcroft2021forecasting}, we will focus on the aforementioned scenario where a `match' is played by only two `players', although the framework is general and easily extends to multiplayer comparisons which we later discuss in \ref{subsec:extensions}.

 Notationally, given an integer $N \in \nat$ we use $\left[ N \right]$ for the set of integers from $1$ to $N$.
 The total number of players in the competition is denoted $N \in \nat$, and $K \in \nat$ denotes the total number of matches played in the competition.
 We order the matchtimes as $t_{1} \leqslant t_{2} \leqslant \cdots \leqslant t_{K}$ (noting that matches may take place contemporaneously).
 Matches are then indexed in correspondence with this ordering, i.e. match $1$ took place at time $t = t_{1}$, etc.; we also adopt the convention that $t_{0}=0$.
+We explicitly model the skills of all players over the full-time window $[0, T]$, even if individual players may enter the competition at a later time.